makers-for-life/makair-control-ui/README.md

 _Make sure to replace the `version` script argument with the current release version.
 This is used for file naming purposes only._

+**⚠️ Important note: this is still a work in progress.
+We are near cross-compiling capabilities, though some work still needs to be done due to non-MUSL C-based dependencies.**

 ## Optional Features

 The Control UI behavior can be tuned at compile time, by enabling some optional features while building the binary: